mx-iao/specs/pipelines-R-apis.md

 * clarify difference between `ModuleStep` and the pre-built ones like `PythonScriptStep`
 * clarify usage of `Graph`
 * are there other ways to modify a `Pipeline` besides editing the `Graph`?
 How does this differ from `PipelineDraft`

+Notes from Santhosh
+* leave out PipelineDraft for now
+* PipelineEndpoint can also come later
+* Graph is DAG representation of Pipeline - graph operations mostly internal right now
+* inputportbinding etc - might not have example of this in SDK
+* scheduling thru SDK , important